-This year, we were able to increase the educational partner input greatly.
-The access to technology and the strategy of developing sessions across the year in multiple formats produced great results.
-The top thoughts this year centered around mental health and social emotional needs of students and staff.
-Additionally, the need for academic intervention and the support to work with small groups was shared across different groups.
-Families and students advocated for access to more music, arts, athletics, and career technical education programs at the elementary and secondary levels.
+This year, we had a slight decrease in participation but still have high participation.
+Academic intervention and support was a top theme across all groups as a response to student learning needs following the pandemic restrictions.
+Families expressed positive thoughts around the increased activities for students including enrichment clubs, camps, and expansion of sports.
+Although access to arts and music increased, there is still input from the community desiring more and more variety.
 Some other emerging themes were student safety, the need for strong relationship building and improvement of facilities.
-Opinions regarding ethnic studies and requirements surrounding the pandemic conditions and the requirements of in-person learning this year were frequently shared in feedback sessions and in our survey data.
+Communication between home and school/district were frequent in the input sessions.
+Our families desire strong connections with teachers and staff that work with their students.
 Twin Rivers continues to grow the Family and Community Engagement Department (FACE) and provide information and training for families that is responsive to the needs.
-This included a variety of session to support student learning using district materials and accessing the required and supplemental technology programs.
+This included a variety of sessions and a new program for parents to complete that provided coaching for parents and caregivers to support their students academically and emotionally in alignment with district programs.
 Many sessions included new advisory groups to provide input from the different community groups, cultural groups, and other community partners around the district.
 Students participated at a larger rate this year and provided perspective that focused largely on social, academic, and extra-curricular options so that each unique student could find a niche and a connection to the school site.
-There was a great desire to continue to build on existing actions such as PBIS, CTE programs, Expanded Learning programs, and Dual Immersion programs.
-For each group, the most ffrequent and highest rated themes were:
+There was a great desire to continue to build on existing actions such as MTSS, CTE programs, Expanded Learning programs, and Dual Immersion programs.
+For each group, the most frequent and highest rated themes were: